momokhalil/pyHype/README.md

 # [pyHype](https://github.com/momokhalil/pyHype): Computational Fluid Dynamics in Python

-pyHype is a Python framework for developing computational fluid dynamics software to solve the HYPErbolic 2D Euler equations on distributed, multi-block grids.
+pyHype is a Python framework for developing parallelized Computational Fluid Dynamics software to solve the hyperbolic 2D Euler equations on distributed, multi-block structured grids.
 It can be used as a solver to generate numerical predictions of 2D inviscid flow fields, or as a platform for developing new CFD techniques and methods.
-Contributions are welcome! pyHype is in early stages of development!
-I will be updating it regularly, along with its documentation.
+Contributions are welcome! pyHype is in early stages of development, I will be updating it regularly, along with its documentation.

 ## Explosion Simulation
 Here is an example of an explosion simulation performed on one block.
 The simulation was performed with the following: